Jellyfish Menace: A Coastal Crisis in Maharashtra

 “This isn’t just a story about jellyfish,” says Shradhesh Nayak, Illustrator.
 “It’s about how everything in nature is connected – how when one thread is pulled, the whole web feels it.”

 Jellyfish have drifted through our oceans for over 500 million years.
 But never have they threatened our coastlines quite like this.
-Their rise isn’t just about biology – it’s about us.
-Overfishing, pollution, and a lack of marine protections have created the perfect storm.
+Their rise isn’t just about biology; it’s about us.
+Overfishing, pollution, and a lack of marine protection have created the perfect storm.
 And now, the balance is broken.

 Jellyfish have drifted through our oceans for over 500 million years.
 But never have they threatened our coastlines quite like this.